managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

   - **oo**** luisgen .\Deployment\Resources\LU\en\ ****\&lt;skill name\&gt;****.luis -cs**
 **\&lt;skill name\&gt;**** Luis -o .\Services**

-### Step 5.3 - Update Skill to Act on Intent and Begin Dialog with User
+### Step 5.3 - Update Skill to Act on Intent and Begin Dialog with User<a name=Step53UpdateSkilltoActonIntentandBeginDialogwithUser />

 We&#39;re finally where the rubber meets the road and we&#39;re ready to code what action the skill should take in response to recognizing the _intent_ of the user.
 In the planning phase you designed the core conversation your skill needs to be able to handle.
 In this step we&#39;re going to create a ComponentDialog that uses a WaterfallDialog to handle the conversation flow of your core scenario.
 To make life easy, we&#39;ll implement this core scenario using a dialog accelerator and step-by-step instructions that can be found [here](https://github.com/managedcoder/BotFrameworkAccelerators/tree/master/DialogAccelerator).

-## Step 6 - (Optional) Add Multiturn QnA Prompts to Your Assistant
+## Step 6 - (Optional) Add Multiturn QnA Prompts to Your Assistant<a name=Step6OptionalAddMultiturnQnAPromptstoYourAssistant />

 _[_ **Important!!!!** _ The Virtual Assistant Template and bot framework tools have not yet been updated to respect multiturn follow-on prompts so the following is a temporary workaround and some follow-on prompts will not work properly.
 You can use this_ _topic_ _to explore follow-on prompts in your assistant, but the SDK will eventually be updated and obviate this workaround.
 Bottom line – this code should be removed before the assistant is deployed in production or once the SDK has been updated.
 When the SDK is updated, this section will be updated with the proper instructions on how to incorporate follow-on prompts]_

 In this next topic we&#39;ll use follow-up prompts to create a multiturn QnA conversation as described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/multiturn-conversation).
 The new QnA Maker Follow-on prompts do not automatically appear in bot clients so you must add code to make that happen.
 This topic will show you how to add the ability to show the new QnA Maker follow-on prompts in your new assistant.
 Follow the steps described [here](https://github.com/managedcoder/BotFrameworkAccelerators/tree/master/MultiturnQnAMaker) skipping the first step related to creating and deploying your assistant since you&#39;ve already done that.

-## Step 7 - (Optional) Add a Built-in Skill to Your Virtual Assistant
+## Step 7 - (Optional) Add a Built-in Skill to Your Virtual Assistant<a name=Step7OptionalAddaBuiltinSkilltoYourVirtualAssistant />

 Adding a built-in skill is an optional part of the workshop since and the built-in skill are not always a good fit for every bot.
 The Microsoft Bot Framework includes several built-in skills that can be added to your bot which can be found [here](https://github.com/microsoft/botframework-solutions/blob/master/docs/overview/skills.md).
 If you&#39;d like to get a feel for how built-in skills works you might consider adding the To Do Skill since it&#39;s useful and straight forward.